case-contract-testing/contract-case/packages/case-boundary/docs/case-boundary.boundaryanymatcher.md

 ## BoundaryAnyMatcher type

-This type is used for any matcher
+This type is used for any matcher, when viewing through jsii

 **Signature:**